StudyFrenchSpanish

 Culture is the heart and soul of any language.

-It is nearly impossible to learn a new language properly without knowing the culture, customs, tradition, and history of the region from where it originated.
+It is nearly impossible to learn a new language properly without knowing the culture, customs, traditions, and history of the region from where it originated.

-For many people, distinct culture is just plain delightful.
+For many people, a distinct culture is just plain delightful.

-The language that you love is the one whose culture amazes you so much that you’re ready to dedicate most of your time to learning and spare no cost.
+The language you love is the one whose culture amazes you so much that you’re ready to dedicate most of your time to learning it and spare no expense.

-To sum up, you should follow your passion for a language and explore your interests and aspirations.
+To summarize, you should follow your passion for a language and explore your interests and aspirations.
 The best language might be the one you always admired.

 4. Moving abroad for study, work, or immigration